The Debt Snowball Method

 3. Put every extra pound at the highest-rate debt

-4. When it's paid off, roll its payment to the next highest rate
+4. When it is paid off, roll its payment to the next highest rate

 5. Repeat until all debts are cleared